solliancenet/microsoft-postgresql-developer-guide/artifacts/08-01-AI-Basics/README.md

 ## Exercise 4: Generate vector embeddings with Azure OpenAI

-The `azure_ai` extension's `azure_openai` schema enables the use of Azure OpenAI for creating vector embeddings for text values.
+The `azure_ai` extension's `azure_openai` schema enables Azure OpenAI to create vector embeddings for text values.
 Using this schema, you can [generate embeddings with Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/how-to/embeddings) directly from the database to create vector representations of input text, which can then be used in vector similarity searches, as well as consumed by machine learning models.

 [Embeddings](https://learn.microsoft.com/azure/postgresql/flexible-server/generative-ai-overview#embeddings) are a concept in machine learning and natural language processing (NLP) that involves representing objects, such as words, documents, or entities, as [vectors](https://learn.microsoft.com/azure/postgresql/flexible-server/generative-ai-overview#vectors) in a multi-dimensional space.
 Embeddings allow machine learning models to evaluate how closely related information is.
-This technique allows for efficient identification of relationships and similarities between data, allowing algorithms to identify patterns and make accurate predictions.
+This technique efficiently identifies relationships and similarities between data, allowing algorithms to identify patterns and make accurate predictions.

 ### Task 1: Enable vector support with the pgvector extension